Fujifilm X-E3 versus Fujifilm X-T2

 |Fujifilm X-E2 (⇒ lft | rgt)||2360||no||3.0||1040||fixed||no||4000||7.0||7||no|

 Both the X-E3 and the X-T2 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-T2 replaced the earlier Fujifilm X-T1, while the X-E3 followed on from the Fujifilm X-E2S.

 So how do things add up?
-Which of the two cameras – the Fujifilm X-E3 or the Fujifilm X-T2 – has the upper hand?
+Is there a clear favorite between the Fujifilm X-E3 and the Fujifilm X-E3?
 A synthesis of the relative strong points of each of the models is listed below.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.